Difference Between Docker vs VMs

 |Ease of usage||Dockers have comparatively complex usage mechanism which consists of both third party and docker managed tools||The tools associated with a VM are comparatively easier to use and simpler to work with.|

 Dockers are indeed quickly gaining huge popularity in the ecosystem but I believe there are some use cases where VMs are a better choice anyway.
 Virtual machines today are a better fit for the production environment when compared with Docker containers.
 Therefore, Dockers cannot be said to be the replacement of Virtual machine but an add-on, at least for now.
 Know about the companies’ architecture and the application needs and make an informed decision of what to adopt.
 Stay tuned to our blog for more articles like these.
+Docker containers, on the other hand, make use of a docker engine instead of making use of the hypervisor thereby making containers small, less isolation, better compatibility, high performance-intensive and quick responsiveness is achieved as compared to VMs as the host’s kernel is shared.
+They have the capability to share a single kernel and application libraries.
+The overhead is comparatively lower than that of the Virtual machines.
+Companies today are making use of a hybrid approach mostly as the choice among the two is also dependent on the kind of workload being offered, application design.

 This has a been a guide to the top difference between Docker vs VMs.
 Here we also discuss the Docker vs VMs key differences with infographics, and comparison table.
 You may also have a look at the following articles to learn more